[icon ] blenderdumbass . org [icon star] Reviews

 The seduction scene is very philosophically interesting, given that the film is extremely feminist.
 And given the theory that Babydoll might have been underage in the early stages of the project.
 Jon Hamm appears out of nowhere in the end of the movie as a client for Babydoll.
 But he doesn't just want to have sex with a prostitute.
 He wants to actually make her want it.
 He wants her to consent.
 Fully.
 For real.
 And so he seduces her until she does, only to reveal that he was the Lobotomy doctor all this time.
 And Babydoll imagined this to be a prostitution house in her drug induced psychosis or something. ↩ Reply

 Instead of inserting his cock into this underage girl.
-He inserts a hard metal Lobotomy stick in around her eye. ↩ Reply
+He inserts a hard metal Lobotomy stick in around her eye. c:3 ↩ Reply

 The movie frames this encounter with the Jon Hamm's character as the ultimate self-sacrifice, which leads to the other girl gaining freedom.
 Babydoll sacrificed herself for that other girl.
 Willingly taking the abuse.
 Consenting, so to speak, to be fucked!
 The character of Jon Hamm and the seduction scene is therefor a metaphor for this self-sacrifice.
 And the Lobotomy is the ultimate philosophical payoff.
 She consented to be lobotomized. ↩ Reply